ryanmorrison/ryanmorrison/content/project/verde dss/index.md

 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "The goal of this project is to develop a decision support tool to assist in synthesizing numerous model outputs to identify specific physical and biological habitat needs of select instream fish and floodplain riparian species within the Verde River. *Funding: U.S. Geological Survey*"
+summary = "The goal of this project is to develop a decision support tool to assist in synthesizing numerous model outputs to identify specific physical and biological habitat needs of select instream fish and floodplain riparian species within the Verde River. *Funding: U.S. Geological Survey and U.S. Forest Service*"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`